 Cosworth Engine Internals

-Doing so makes the rod angle more favourable, meaning that when the crank rotates, the rod doesn’t travel through such a steep angle and isn’t trying to be forced out of the cylinder wall, but is instead being pushed upwards into the cylinder.
+Doing so makes the rod angle more favorable, meaning that when the crank rotates, the rod doesn’t travel through such a steep angle and forced out of the cylinder wall, but is instead being pushed upwards into the cylinder.

 The stock crankshaft is also very capable as standard – it can cope with most things thrown at it and is only really changed when stroking the engine to a larger displacement.
 There is one caveat, though – if it has been ground down a size or two it’s best suited to sub-350bhp applications.
-With the prices of standard-grind cranks on the rise (we’ve seen sellers asking as much as £1500), the price gap between a second-hand original and a new aftermarket item (like the Farndon crank available from Burton Power at less than £1700) is ever decreasing.
+With the prices of standard-grind cranks on the rise (we’ve seen sellers asking as much as £1500), the price gap between a second-hand original and a new aftermarket item is ever decreasing.

-YB pistons are particularly well engineered as standard, and have been proven to work well on 400bhp engines many times over.
+YB pistons are particularly well engineered as standard, and work well on 400bhp engines many times over.
 But when altering the compression ratio or using valve cut-outs (needed for engines running anything more aggressive than BD10 cams) the machining costs can add up.
 Therefore, many engine builders opt for a set of forged pistons made to their exact required specification instead.

 On the subject of compression ratios, 7.5:1 and 7.2:1 used to be the norm in high-boost applications.
 But with the advent of better engine management, improved gasket designs, and greater clamping force offered by stud-and-nut kits, many tuners are taking advantage of them to maintain a higher compression ratio – in some cases actually increasing it from the standard 8.0:1 to over 9.0:1.